juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

   Try it out yourself: <a href="https://jsbin.com/roniyu/2/edit?js,console" target="blank">click here</a>
 </p>

-There's more, you can **also ignore values when applying** the destructuring operator.
+There's even more: you can **ignore values when applying** the destructuring operator.

 ```javascript
 let head, tailMinusOne;